 That took a little too long so lets run a faster more aggressive scan to cut down on some time and see if it works.

 Cool we see a new service not yet seen for IBM DB2 database that seems to be responding to DNS requests.
-Lets fire up the good ole nc
+Lets fire up the good ole nc (netcat command) to make a connection.

 And viola the service returns data!